kc-ml2/tracking_recovery_text/README.md

 ---

 ## Overview

-Below is a demo of our main model, Location-Relevant Text Detection(LRTD):
+### LRTD

 ![LRTD](./LRTD.gif)

-This is the overview of our project:
+This is a demo of our main model, Location-Relevant Text Detection(LRTD).

+LRTD is designed to take an image as input and output the bounding boxes of location-relevant text segments in a scene.

+### Method

 ![Overview](./overview.png)